 EMDR therapy is very effective at helping adults and children process their traumatic memories.
-EMDR therapy works because it brings a painful trauma memory from the emotional part of the brain to the logical or working part of the brain.
+EMDR therapy can work because it brings a painful trauma memory from the emotional part of the brain to the logical or working part of the brain.
 EMDR therapy accomplishes this through bilateral stimulation.
 This means stimulating both the right and left sides of the brain.
 Then, when the memory becomes unstuck it can be reprocessed into something less painful and challenging to think about.
 This helps you, or your child, respond more appropriately to the trauma triggers that would have sent you into a tailspin in the past.

 The trained EMDR therapists at Brave Minds assess the challenges that have brought you to therapy.
 Once we know what these issues are we will help you come up with a plan to move past difficult experiences that may be holding you back.
 EMDR therapy starts with a 90 minute to 2-hour intake that begins the process of understanding your needs.
 Then, if we determine we’re a good fit to work together, we will spend the first few sessions creating a safe space.
 This is for you to start your journey towards healing.
 During this time our goal is to build a strong relationship with you.
 This will help you feel comfortable during EMDR therapy.

 EMDR works through a series of eight phases or protocols to help you with your healing journey.